sokaluis/react-core-library/src/hooks/README.md

 ## useStateWithHistory

 Hook to allow have a State History, set new value to the history, goBack, goForward or delete history

+## useStorage

+Hook that handle localStorage and sessionStorage